 Private equity firm to buy Compuware for $2.5B

-Private equity firm Thoma Bravo is spending about $2.5 billion to buy Compuware and take the software developer private.
+Private equity firm Thoma Bravo will spend about $2.5 billion to buy Compuware and take the software developer private.